KhronosGroup/SYCL_Reference/source/iface/usm_allocations.rst

 when the alignment exceeds the implementation's capabilities.
 Some allocation functions are templated on the allocated type ``T``, while others are not.

-For alignment guarantees
-for each category check link below:

 .. seealso:: |SYCL_SPEC_USM_ALLOC|

 ***********************